Kazinczy Street Synagogue, Budapest: Construction

-The first part of the building complex, the school and communal headquarters on the back of the plot, was completed in 1911 and handed over in 1912.
-Construction of the synagogue began in the spring of 1912, and after construction was delayed, and probably the budget was running out faster than expected, in July 1913 the Löffler brothers submitted a design change to a more ornate and less demanding main facade.
-The building was completed and the official commissioning permit was issued on September 29, 1913.
+The school and communal headquarters on the back of the plot were completed in 1911 and handed over in 1912.
+Construction of the synagogue began in the spring of 1912, but due to construction delays and unexpected costs, in July 1913 the Löffler brothers submitted a design change to a more ornate and less demanding main facade.
+The building was completed and the official commissioning permit was issued on September 29, 1913, in time for Rosh Hashanah.

+World War II

 The Kazinczy Street Synagogue has become the religious-cultural center of the Orthodox branch of Pest Jewry.
+Between 1928 and the 1940s, the mikveh (ritual bath) functioned in the building.
+The ritual bath was reopened in 2004.
+The building was located in the area of the Pest ghetto between 1944 and 1945, and was severely damaged by World War II.

+Modern day

-From 1928, the mikveh (ritual bath) functioned in the building until the blood-thirsty 1940s (it was only reopened in 2004).
-The building was located in the area of the Pest ghetto between 1944 and 1945 and was damaged by World War II and some of the equipment was destroyed.
-After 1945 the building complex was restored and the equipment was reconstructed.
-Over the following decades, the physical synagogue of the Great Synagogue deteriorated, first becoming unheated and then dangerous by the end of the 20th century.
+After 1945, the building complex was restored and the equipment was reconstructed.
+Over the following decades, the physical facade of the Great Synagogue deteriorated, becoming unfit for use by the end of the 20th century.
 The Israeli community received the ground floor tract of ELTE's adjacent Teacher Training College.
 A small, modern house of worship, the Sas-Chevra Synagogue, was built here by Sándor Bokor, a community engineer.
-The Great Synagogue can be visited for an entrance fee.